 How Much Wattage Do I Need in My Portable Generator?

-The country actually covers more than 7.5 million km².
+The country actually spans more than 7.5 million km².

 In a similar way, you might understand wattage or watts as units of power.
 But, how much is a lot?
 1000, 5000 or 8000 watts?

-The electrical power you need will depend on what you intend to run off your portable generator.
+The electrical power you need will depend on what you intend to connect and power up from your portable generator.
 Read on to find out which generator size is for you and your needs.

 Why Understanding How Much Power You Need is Important